RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 2. Business Assumptions.

 - Every customer that shows an interest greater than 50% will be classified as interested on purchase vehicle insurance.
+-  that 70% of interested customer will convert.
-- This new product will cost $2.000,00 for each new customer.
+- This new product costs $2.000,00 for each new customer.
-- This new product will cost $100.00 a call to contact each interested customer.
+- Costs are $100,00 to contact each person.

 # 3. Solution Strategy